New Words, New Ideas: Reading Nonfiction

 - Explain that one way that nonfiction authors teach us about their topic is by including special words called vocabulary words.
 These words are often highlighted, bolded, and include pictures next to them.

-- Say, “Today we will practice finding vocabulary words in our books to help us learn more about the topic.
+- Say, “Today we will practice asking questions about what different words mean.
+We will figure out the meaning of these vocabulary words to help us learn more about the topic."